Did you know

 Average life span: 60 years

 Weight: 140-500 g

-Habitat: Favours rocky shorelines of rapid streams, frequents coastal estuaries and islands.
+Favours rocky shorelines of rapid streams, frequents coastal estuaries and islands.

-Range: East and west coasts of North America.
+Harlequins can be found on the east and west coasts of North America.
 Eastern range extends from Greenland and Labrador as far south as New Jersey.
 Western range is from Kamchatka Peninsula and Siberia north across the Bering Strait and back down through Alaska, inland throughout much of the Rockies, and as far south as the central California coast.
 The ranges are separate and populations are much higher in the west.